mdn/content/files/en-us/mdn/guidelines/code_guidelines/javascript/index.md

 Also bear in mind:

-- There should be _no space_ between a loop keyword and its opening parenthesis.
+- There should be _a space_ between a loop keyword and its opening parenthesis.
 - There should be _a space_ between the parentheses and the opening curly brace.

 ### Switch statements